aysecetin/365-days-of-coding-with-Swift/Swift/4th-day(collections).md

 # COLLECTIONS

-I will explain collections in two parts
+🤓I will explain collections in two parts
--array
+- array
--set and dictionary
+- set and dictionary

-## ARRAY[ ]
+## ARRAY[ ]📺

 - Keeps data of the same type together.
 - Index numbers start from 0.
 - Array type must be specified when defining an array.